 From the previous photograph it is possible to reconstruct what Bourblaige may have looked like in the years just before it was cleared – sketch by Rachael Kidd.

 The author, MEM Donaldson, who lived for many years at Sanna, considered Bourblaige to be the site of Muribulg, where the ‘Annals of Tigernach’ record a battle between the Picts and Dalriads in 731AD.
-Certainly, the clachan itself is very old, and both site and surrounding area – much of it outside the scheduled area – have evidence of many older buildings.
+Certainly, the settlement itself is very old, and both site and surrounding area – much of it outside the scheduled area – have evidence of many older buildings.

-For example, to the northwest of the clachan’s site is this conical hill.
+For example, to the northwest of the settlement’s site is this conical hill.
 Its flanks have evidence of the intensity of farming activities, and, near the summit, there are the remains of a pre-clearance sheep fank, but the area is also recorded as a hill fort, and a further fort lies nearby to the east.